wso2/docs-is/en/docs/learn/configuring-uniqueness-of-claims.md

 # Configuring Uniqueness of Claims

+!!!
+Note
+      This feature is available with wso2is- 5.11.0.22 or above update levels only.

 WSO2 Identity Server can be configured to keep uniqueness of user claims.
 After enabling this feature you can keep a user claim value as a unique value within all userstores.